amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

  8. Let secureOriginCookies be a list of the remaining cookies in secureCookies and sort this list by earliest last-access-time first.
  9. Append secureOriginCookies to the end of secureDomainCookies.
 The resulting list is the final, sorted list of secure cookies.
  10. Return both sorted list.

-Step 2 will need to be updated to replace:
+Step 2 of [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a) need to be updated to replace:
 {:quote}
 >1.
 Let insecureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is false.
 >2.
 Sort insecureCookies by earliest last-access-time first.
 >3.
 Let secureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is true.
 >4.
 Sort secureCookies by earliest last-access-time first.

-With the following
+With the following:
 {:quote}
 > 1. Let insecureCookies and secureCookies be the results from Sort Eviction Cookies.